cap-js/audit-logging/README.md

 Documentation can be found at [cap.cloud.sap](https://cap.cloud.sap/docs/guides/data-privacy).

 > [!IMPORTANT]
-> The information in this file is by no means complete but enable you to get started quickly.
+> The information in this file is by no means complete but enables you to get started quickly.
 Make sure to read the provided documentation at [cap.cloud.sap](https://cap.cloud.sap/docs/guides/data-privacy) to get the full picture.

 ## Preliminaries